ernesto-aleman01/SYSC4907-SAV/README.md

 ### Setting up the Environment

 Windows was used for development.
 Using WSL is possible, but it is harder to set up.
-At time of writing, AirSim does not have executables for MacOS and only some for Linux.
+At the time of writing, AirSim does not have executables for MacOS and only some for Linux.

 1. Install ROS noetic for windows.
 Follow the instructions here: http://wiki.ros.org/noetic/Installation/Windows